microsoft/fast/docs/en/packages/fast-form-generator-react/README.md

 Because the style is optional, you can toggle to add it.
 The schema form generator will see that color is a required piece of data and use the example given to fill in.

 ### oneOf & anyOf

 The oneOf and anyOf keywords can be used inside a property and at the root level of a schema.
 This will create a select dropdown so that the user can switch between them.
 If data has been provided, it will select the first oneOf/anyOf instance it can validate against.
-The contents of a 'description' property will be used for the contents of the dropdown.
+The contents of a 'title' property will be used for the contents of the dropdown.

 Example:

 ```json
 {
     "$schema": "http://json-schema.org/schema#",